 - Women tend to take the entire load of reproduction on their own back.
 This starts with getting pregnant and extends towards giving birth, and going through the months of lactation and years of a severe sleep deprivation… And when getting pregnant takes a long time and impatience overruns all other activities, still most women will go though it alone.

 - When a woman gets pregnant, her partner gets a credit.
-When a woman does NOT get pregnant, she typically assumes it is her fault.
+Have you noticed that, too?
+When a woman does not get pregnant, she typically assumes it is her fault.
 But when she does, it suddenly becomes her partner’s credit!
 In the academic sense, this behaviour is justified as it increases bonding of father towards the child and encourages his trust that the offspring genetically belongs to him; still, I find it almost funny to watch in how many modern Western societies women readilly and enthousiastically pursue this role game.

 - Reproductive responsibility lies on a women.
 Although male fertility is almost as common as female infertility, women are much more likely to make a first move and visit a specialist and there are far more technologies and methods focused on treating women than men.
 To this, many women over 35 know surprisingly little about the limits of their own reproductive systems?!
 Although they may be aware that fertility decreases with age, many still tend to overestimate their chances to get pregnant and have a healthy baby at that age, or simply ignore the facts on their biological clock and how quickly it advances.

 What especially bothers me, is to see how most men in public positions don’t hesitate to be openly curious (or even directly intervene) into whatever is going on in the uterus of women they don’t even know, don’t you think so?

 It is not difficult to understand them in this regard.

 Just like you and me, most men want to have children.
 The only difference is that men can’t become biological parents unless they manage to make at least one woman pregnant at least one time.